Dannolo/CalculatorAngularJS/README.md

 Wait for the packages to install...

-## Development server
+## Deply

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve -o` for a dev server and enjoy you Calculator!

+(If browser didn't open automatically, navigate to `http://localhost:4200/`).